 - Safety red flags: Any mention of self-harm, hopelessness, or a preoccupation with death.

-- Physical changes: Extreme shifts in sleep or appetite that suggest underlying emotional distress.
+- Physical changes: Extreme changes in sleep or appetite that suggest underlying emotional distress.

-These signs indicate the situation has moved beyond home-based support and requires a clinical assessment.
-If an immediate crisis occurs in the United States, call or text 988 at any time to reach the Suicide & Crisis Lifeline.
-This service is available 24/7 to provide immediate support and resources.
+These signs mean the situation has moved beyond home routines and calmer conversations.
+A clinician should assess what is happening.
+If an immediate crisis occurs in the United States, call or text 988 to reach the Suicide & Crisis Lifeline.
+If your teen is in immediate danger, call 911 or go to the nearest emergency department.

 After-conflict de-escalation steps for families

 - Call a cool-down period: State clearly that a break is needed when voices are raised.
-A simple statement like “A break is needed to hear each other clearly” can pause the cycle.
+“I want to hear you, and I cannot do that while we are yelling.
+I am taking ten minutes.”

-- Respect the physical boundary: Allow the teenager to stay in their room unless there is an immediate safety risk.
-Pushing through a closed door during an argument almost always leads to further escalation.
+- Respect the physical boundary: Allow the teenager to stay in their room unless there is immediate danger.
+Pushing through a closed door during an argument usually leads to further escalation.

-- Listen for the underlying need: Most outbursts stem from a feeling of being misunderstood or powerless.
-Asking what part of the situation feels the most unfair can reveal the true source of the anger.
+- Listen for what is underneath: Most outbursts stem from feeling misunderstood or powerless.
+Asking what part of the situation feels most unfair can reveal what the anger is protecting.

-- Safety override: If there is a threat of violence or a safety risk, the de-escalation period ends and professional help is required.
+- Danger override: If there is a threat of violence, self-harm, or immediate danger, the cool-down period ends and adult help is required.

 Managing parental stress and the grief of change